roweo/toolbox/topics/dita_conversion-from-docx.md

     pandoc -f docx -t commonmark --wrap=none --markdown-headings=atx [input_filename.docx] -o [output_filename.md]
     ```

-3. With the generated MarkDown file, process any text artifacts in a suitable text file editor \(e.g. using any appropriate [Regular Expressions](regex.md)\)
+3. With the generated MarkDown file, process any text artifacts in a suitable text file editor \(e.g. using any appropriate Regex\)

 4. Test the MarkDown document for DITA compliance within OxygenXML \(i.e.*does it render to DITA?*\)